 Blogging is a major component of a lot of photography websites.
 When you start blogging, you create content that search engines can index.
 This can help to improve your search ranking.
 If you want to bring in clients, search is a big way to do so.

 Start blogging your photography sessions to show clients what your business can offer on their big day.
-If you’re a wedding photographer, for example, blog about recent wedding days and venues that you’ve photographed.
+If you’re a wedding photographer, for example, blog about recent wedding days, photos and venues that you’ve photographed.
 Having blog content can increase the power your website has to rank higher and show up for more keywords.

 Learn About SEO

 One of the top ways to get traffic to your website is learning SEO.
 SEO refers to search engine optimization, the biggest way for search engines to find you.
 Create an SEO-optimized blog and website for your business.
-This will attract clients to your website via search engine, which is a valuable source of business for photographers.
+This will attract clients to your website and blog via search engine, which is a valuable source of business for photographers.